Avaray/esp32-bme280-micropython-weather-station/README.md

 # The Server

 You can create your own server to receive data from the device.
-The server must be able to receive POST requests with JSON data.
+The server must be able to receive [POST requests](<https://en.wikipedia.org/wiki/POST_(HTTP)>) with [JSON](https://en.wikipedia.org/wiki/JSON) data.
 You can use any backend technology you want.
+If you will use Python for serverm, you can easily convert JSON data to a dictionary using `json.loads()` function.

-Device sends JSON data to specified in configuration file URL's.
+Device sends JSON data to specified in configuration file [URL's](https://en.wikipedia.org/wiki/URL).
 Below you can see an example of the data sent by the device.

 ```json